JustinHammer-teck/eShopOnWeb/README.md

 [![Build Status](https://github.com/dotnet-architecture/eShopOnWeb/workflows/eShopOnWeb%20Build%20and%20Test/badge.svg)](https://github.com/dotnet-architecture/eShopOnWeb/actions)

+# My Goal on this project

+Every body is talking about Modular-Monolith application so what I want to do is to refactor this Monolith application to the Modular-Monolith and use some Technologies that I wanna try.

+`Details will be add more`

+"Gonna add architecture image later"

 # Microsoft eShopOnWeb ASP.NET Core Reference Application

 Sample ASP.NET Core reference application, powered by Microsoft, demonstrating a single-process (monolithic) application architecture and deployment model.
 If you're new to .NET development, read the [Getting Started for Beginners](https://github.com/dotnet-architecture/eShopOnWeb/wiki/Getting-Started-for-Beginners) guide.